customerio/customerio-reactnative/README.md

 }
 ```

+Do not also pass those URLs to `RCTLinkingManager`.
+The helper already publishes them through
+React Native Linking, and forwarding them again can deliver the same URL twice.

 Android needs no equivalent step.
 Expo apps use the [config plugin](https://github.com/customerio/customerio-expo-plugin) instead of these manual snippets; scene support depends on the Expo version supported by the plugin.

 ---